eed3si9n/eed3si9n.com/content/posts/sbt-2.0.0-beta.md

 - Common settings.
 Bare settings are added to all subprojects, as opposed to just the root subproject, and thus replacing the role that ThisBuild has played.
 - Local/remote cache system that is Bazel-compatible. `compile` and `test` are both rewritten to be cachable tasks.
 - `test` changed to incremental test.
+- Project matrix, which was available via plugin in sbt 1.x, is in-sourced in sbt 2.x.
 - Extension of the unified slash syntax to support query of subprojects.
+- Build Server Protocol improvements.
+In sbt 2.x the `run` task is non-blocking.
 - New documentation

 ### How to upgrade